 Paragraph 2 of Article 21.4 of the Executive Regulations provides that: "interest on bonds and securities issued by the State and public authorities, establishments and corporations owned wholly or partly by the State" shall not be subject to withholding tax.
 Through the Clarification, the Taxes Department has clarified that, for so long as the Bank is wholly or partly owned by Qatar, the exemption contained in Paragraph 2 of Article 21.4 of the Executive Regulations applies such that no withholding tax is applicable in connection with any payment of interest under any direct issuance of Notes that it makes, or in connection with any payment of interest by it under any guarantee of Notes issued by Doha Finance.
-Similarly, no withholding tax would be applicable in connection with any payment of any payment of interest under any payment of interest under any clirect issuance of Notes by Doha Finance as, through the Clarification, the Taxes Department has also clarified that by virtue of being a wholly owned subsidiary of the Bank, it is also treated by the Taxes Department as being partly owned by Qatar.
+Similarly, no withholding tax would be applicable in connection with any payment of any the Clarification, the Taxes Department has also clarified that by virtue of being a wholly owned subsidiary of the Bank, it is also treated by the Taxes Department as being partly owned by Qatar.